zenbase-ai/aiai-cli/docs/docs/concepts/rule-extraction.md

 1. **Data Collection**: Execution traces are collected as the agent runs on various inputs.
 2. **Pattern Analysis**: The system analyzes the traces to identify recurring patterns, inefficiencies, and bottlenecks.
 3. **Rule Formulation**: Patterns are converted into explicit rules with clear recommendations.
-4. **Confidence Scoring**: Each rule is assigned a confidence score based on its prevalence and consistency.
-5. **Localization**: Rules are mapped to specific locations in the source code.
+4. **Localization**: Rules are mapped to specific locations in the source code.

 ## Types of Rules